MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 "Why is that?" you ask.
 Well for one thing, it’s hard.
 And, at least in my limited experience, it keeps being hard.
-My co-worker recently pointed out that the "development" in "software development" implies that you're always *developing* something you've never *developed* before, meaning that you're always reaching into new conceptual territory.
+My co-worker recently pointed out that the "development" in "software development" implies that you're always *developing* something that never existed before, meaning that you're always reaching into new conceptual territory.
 So the idea isn't that you're going to acquire a skillset and use it to build things over and over again, rather it's that you're going to acquire the skillset of acquiring new skillsets, and use that to continually do stuff you've never done before.
 You get me?